 Exhibit 1: The Fake Festival

 Let’s start with what is probably the best known due to two documentaries being released about it this year: the 2017 Fyre Festival.
-For anyone who has been living in an apocalypse bunker for the past year, the Fyre Festival was the brainchild of Billy McFarland, with the rapper Ja Rule as a co-organiser and promoter.
+For anyone who has been living in an apocalypse bunker for the past year, the Fyre Festival was the brainchild of Billy McFarland.
+Rapper Ja Rule was a co-organiser and promoter.

 People have been particularly fascinated by the Fyre Festival because of the famous names that promoted it.
-Whatever money McFarland had was seemingly spent on paying the likes of Kendall Jenner and Bella Hadid to post about Fyre on their Instagram accounts.
+Whatever money McFarland had was spent on paying the likes of Kendall Jenner and Bella Hadid to post about Fyre on Instagram.
 The Fyre Festival certainly had the necessary buzz to make an event successful.

 I take a less harsh view as my general belief is that you are entitled to the products and services you pay for.
-And I understand that there were plenty of “ordinary” people at the festival who hadn’t purchased the super expensive tickets that also ended up out of pocket (although anyone who was duped into loading up thousands of pounds of funds in advance onto their festival wristbands needs their head examining).
+There were plenty of “ordinary” people at the festival who also ended up out of pocket.
+Although anyone who loaded thousands of pounds in advance onto their festival wristbands needs their head examining.

 However, my sympathy lies with the local community of Great Exuma in the Bahamas where the festival was held.
 Hundreds of builders and labourers who were never paid for their work.
 By far the saddest thing in the Netflix documentary, Fyre: The Greatest Party That Never Happened, was hearing the story of the local restaurant owner who used her $50,000 life savings trying to meet the catering requirements for the event.

 Exhibit 2: The Fake Heiress